waverider93/gost-db/README.md

 # GOST-DB

-GOST repository containing database initialization sql scriptm shell install script and Docker commands.
+GOST repository containing database initialization sql script, shell install script and some Docker commands.

 GOST schema is by default in schema gost.v1

-Connect in pgadmin with localhost:5432 postgres/postgres
+Testcase: Connect in pgadmin with localhost:5432 postgres/postgres, GOST database should be in gost.v1

 # SQL script